oliverjam/learn-react-testing/README.md

 ### Learning outcomes

 1. Jest test runner
-1. Rendering to a fake DOM in Node
+1. Rendering to the DOM in Node
 1. React Testing Library
 1. Mocking a fetch request